GlykeriaStr/SmellsLikeGreenSpirit/Documenting-Learning.md

 - We asked the coaches what framework to use for e2e testing, since our original plan of Detox doesn't work with Expo.
 - Split into two teams to work on routing and testing.
+- Routing team: our goal was to add a second screen, so we watched some of a Udemy course where he demonstrated how to use React Navigation.
+We learned about stack navigation.
+We then installed the latest version of React Navigation, and set up folders to store screens, components and navigation files.
+We connected up a HomeScreen and ResultsScreen, but the routing didn't work.
+We decided to spend our self-learning time after lunch researching what to do with the main App.js file now that React Navigation is involved.